lmcai/day_and_night_moths/README.md

 # day_and_night_moths
-Codes for analyzing host plant richness and divergence of day- and night-flying moths
+Codes for analyzing host plant richness and divergence of day- and night-flying Lepidoptera

 Citation: